 The delay occurs only on WAL records for transaction commits.
 Other records are replayed as quickly as possible, which is not a problem because MVCC visibility rules ensure their effects are not visible until the corresponding commit record is applied.

 The delay occurs once the database in recovery has reached a consistent state, until the standby is promoted or triggered.
 After that the standby will end recovery without further waiting.

 This parameter is intended for use with streaming replication deployments; however, if the parameter is specified it will be honored in all cases except crash recovery. hot_standby_feedback will be delayed by use of this feature which could lead to bloat on the master; use both together with care.
-Synchronous replication is affected by this setting when synchronous_commit is set to

 COMMIT will need to wait to be applied.

 This parameter can only be set in the postgresql.conf file or on the server command line.